Investigators reveal new information they say ties Idaho killings to Bryan Kohberger

 Three days later, Pennsylvania police arrested Kohberger.
 He was soon extradited to Idaho, where he is expected to appear in court on Thursday.

-In an interview Tuesday, Kohberger's lawyer, Jason LaBar, the chief public defender of Monroe County, Idaho, said the suspect "believes he's going to be exonerated."
+In an interview Tuesday, Kohberger's lawyer, Jason LaBar, the chief public defender of Monroe County, Pa., said the suspect "believes he's going to be exonerated."

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.